Fauntleroy/relay.js/README.md

 - Run `node relay.js`
 - Navigate to [http://localhost:8080](http://localhost:8080)

+If you plan on doing development, you'll want to install [Grunt](http://gruntjs.com/).
+Running `grunt dev` will build the assets (unminified), start the server, and watch + recompile the assets on change.
+A full list of grunt tasks can be seen with `grunt -h`.

 ## Configuration

 Relay.js supports simple server configuration via `config.json`.
 As time goes on, more configuration options will be added.
 Presently, the following two parameters are supported: